emmygrace/gaia-tools/DEV_WORKFLOW.md

 ### Docker-Only Development

-If you prefer everything in Docker, uncomment the `nextjs` service in `docker-compose.yml` and update the volumes to match your structure.
+If you prefer everything in Docker, you can add additional services to `docker-compose.yml` as needed.

 ### Local-Only Development

 For local-only development (no Docker):
 1. Install and run PostgreSQL locally
 2. Run backend with: `cd ../coeus-api && uvicorn app.main:app --reload`
-3. Run packages and frontend as usual
+3. Run packages as usual

 ## Next Steps